 Long-lived assets are reviewed for impairment whenever events or changes in circumstances indicate that their carrying value may not be recoverable.
 If the carrying amount of an asset exceeds its estimated future cash flows, an impairment charge is recognized in the amount by which the carrying amount of the asset exceeds the fair value of the asset.
-During the three and six months ended June 30, 2020 and June 30, 2019, impairment charges related to long-lived assets were \$0 and \$110,474, respectively.
+There were no impairment charges related to long-lived assets for the three and nine months ended September 30, 2020.
+During the three and nine months ended September 30, 2019, impairment charges related to long-lived assets were \$0 and \$110,474, respectively.